PromptShield logo PromptShield

 Threat model

-Smuggling attacks attempt to hide instructions using:
+Smuggling attacks attempt to hide instructions using techniques such as:

 • invisible characters